suchmememanyskill/CssLoader-ThemeDb/README.md

 ### 🔼 Upgrading an Old Theme

 If you created a theme and would like to upgrade it to the latest manifest version, please follow this guide.
-The current highest manifest version is 4.
+The current highest manifest version is `4`.

 #### ⬆️ Upgrading from Version 1

-To upgrade a version 1 `themes.json`, all options of a patch need to be put in a `values` dictionary, and a `manifest_version` field should be added to the root of the .json with value `4`.
-Please see [Designing a Theme](#-designing-a-theme) for an example.
+To upgrade a version 1 `theme.json`, all options of a patch need to be put in a `values` dictionary, and a `manifest_version` field should be added to the root of the .json with value `4`.
+Please see [🖌️ Simple Themes](#-simple-themes) for an example.

+#### ⬆️ Upgrading from Newer Versions

+No breaking changes have been made.
+You can simply change the `manifest_version` field in the root of `theme.json` to the value `4`.

+## ❤️ Special Thanks

+The CSS Loader logo is a modified version of the [paint-roller icon](https://fontawesome.com/icons/paint-roller?s=solid&f=classic) by Font Awesome which is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).